fw-real/mineflayer-gpt/README.md

 2. The assistant to answer all your minecraft queries.
 Access it by prompting your question to the bot by either using `/msg` or /`tell`
+3. Anti-AFK to prevent the bot being kicked for afk reasons.
+4. Reconnect feature is implemented incase the bot gets disconnected/kicked.

 # how to use?